PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 ## Mobbing

-Individuals exposed to mobbing often develop trauma-related PTSD<ref>https://dergipark.org.tr/tr/download/article-file/4040932</ref>.

-Academic mobbing is a non-violent, sophisticated ganging up behavior adopted by academics to emotionally wear a colleague down through unjustified accusation, humiliation, general harassment and emotional abuse.
-These are directed at the target under a veil of lies and justifications so they are hidden to others and difficult to prove.
-Campuses are common places for academic mobbing to occur, and is done through shunning, gossip, ridicule, bureaucratic hassles and withholding of deserved awards.
-Bullies use mobbing activities to hide their weaknesses and incompetence.
-Targets are often innovative high achievers with good integrity and principles<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC4170397/</ref>.

 One in 30 people is a serial bully with sociopathic traits, whose behavior profile includes compulsive lying, a Jekyll and Hyde nature, superficial charm, considerable capacity to deceive, arrested emotional development and a compulsive need to control<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC4170397/</ref>.

-In extreme cases, mobbing can result in suicide or murder-suicide.
-The targets’ position and influence in the organization is destroyed.
-Because the workplace has a web of social connections, targets tend to get ostracized and isolated, and colleagues shy away from the target out of fear of guilt by association.
-Targets exhibit profound feelings of self doubt, shame, worthlessness, humiliation, unhappiness and desperation.
-They become withdrawn and alienated from their colleagues, friends and sometimes families.
-Academic mobbing can be responsible for anxiety, depression and somatization syndrome.
-Target's obsessive preoccupation with the mobbing experience can have a negative impact on communication, intimacy and sex, work, parenting and household management within the family.
-One study estimated that 15% of suicides in Sweden were directly attributed to workplace mobbing<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC4170397/</ref>.

-Mobbing is rooted in the impulses we share with many other species.
-It is the coming to the surface, the expression in distinctly human ways, of instincts we are born with, tendencies to which we are genetically, physically inclined.
-This doesn’t mean that it’s inevitable or desirable, but it does mean that mobbing cannot easily be legislated out of existence, as if it were purely cultural<ref>https://www.kwesthues.com/graz0701.htm</ref>.

-Mobbing is best understood as a social contagion, where people surrender their independence of mind.
-Pooling of people’s judgments is often a step toward truth, but it is only when the judgments are independent and uninfluenced by one another.
-In crowds, people can be irrational in their judgments.
-The main perpetrators of mobbing are unlikely to ever change their minds about the target, especially when ambiguity is involved<ref>https://www.kwesthues.com/takeaways240723.html</ref>.

-In a typical mobbing case, apologies do not dampen but rather inflame the hostility of mobbers.
-Mobbers will generally either misconstrue the apology as a confession of worse wrongdoing than the target intends, or reject the apology as inadequate, insincere, misdirected or a said too late<ref>https://www.kwesthues.com/takeaways240723.html</ref>.

-The more an academic discipline has been influenced by postmodernism, which elevates subjectivity and puts objective truth into doubt, the more likely mobbing is to occur in it<ref>https://www.kwesthues.com/takeaways240723.html</ref>.

-There are a number of conditions that increase a person’s vulnerability to mobbing, that are either inside or outside the control of the target<ref>https://www.kwesthues.com/unkindlyart.htm</ref>:

-* Being different from most colleagues in an elemental way such as sex or race
-* Being exceptionally high-achieving in teaching or research such that colleagues’ envy is aroused
-* Publicly dissenting from politically incorrect ideas
-* Defending a pariah on campus or the larger cultural arena

-Ordinarily, targets of mobbing are scarred for life<ref>https://www.kwesthues.com/unkindlyart.htm</ref>.

-Checklist of 16 mobbing indicators<ref>https://www.kwesthues.com/checklist.htm</ref>:

-* By standard criteria of job performance, the target is at least average, probably above average.
-* Rumours and gossip circulate about the target’s misdeeds: “Did you hear what she did last week?”
-* The target is not invited to meetings or voted onto committees, is excluded or excludes self.
-* Collective focus on a critical incident that “shows what kind of man he really is.”
-* Shared conviction that the target needs some kind of formal punishment, “to be taught a lesson.”
-* Unusual timing of the decision to punish, e. g., apart from the annual performance review.
-* Emotion-laden, defamatory rhetoric about the target in oral and written communications.
-* Formal expressions of collective negative sentiment toward the target, e. g. a vote of censure, signatures on a petition, meeting to discuss what to do about the target.
-* High value on secrecy, confidentiality, and collegial solidarity among the mobbers.
-* Loss of diversity of argument, so that it becomes dangerous to “speak up for”or defend the target.
-* The adding up of the target’s real or imagined venial sins to make a mortal sin that cries for action.
-* The target is seen as personally abhorrent, with no redeeming qualities; stigmatizing, exclusionary labels are applied.
-* Disregard of established procedures, as mobbers take matters into their own hands.
-* Resistance to independent, outside review of sanctions imposed on the target.
-* Outraged response to any appeals for outside help the target may make.
-* Mobbers’ fear of violence from target, target’s fear of violence from mobbers, or both.

-Mobbing can occur in academic spaces due to conflicting and differing modes of discourse.
-Modern discourse is characterized by<ref>https://www.kwesthues.com/regiftedxmas12.html</ref>:
-- Personal detachment from the issues under discussion
-- Values on confidence, originality, agonism, independence of thought, creativity, assertiveness, mastery of one’s feelings, a thick skin and high tolerance for your own and others’ discomfort
-- Playfulness is legitimate: One can play devil’s advocate, speak tongue in cheek, overstate and use hyperbole, the object being not to capture the truth in a single, balanced monologue, but to expose the strengths and weaknesses of various positions
-- Scathing satire and sharp criticism are also legitimate
-- The best ideas are thought to emerge from mutual, merciless probing and attacking of arguments
-- Participants are repeatedly forced to return to the drawing board and produce better arguments
-- The truth is not to be located in a single voice but rather is to emerge from the conversation as a whole

-Over the past half century, a competing mode of discourse, postmodern discourse, has become more entrenched in the academy.
-Its hallmarks include<ref>https://www.kwesthues.com/regiftedxmas12.html</ref>:
-- Persons and positions are closely related, with little insistence on keeping personal identity separate from the questions or issues under discussion
-- Sensitivity, inclusivity and inoffensiveness are key values
-- Priority on cooperation, collaboration, quietness, sedentariness, empathy, equality, non-competitiveness, conformity and a communal focus
-- Tends to perceive the satire and criticism of modern discourse as vicious and personal attack driven by hateful animus
-- Is oriented toward the standard measures of grades, tests and a closely defined curriculum
-- Lacking means by which to negotiate or accommodate intractable differences within its mode of conversation, it will typically resort to antagonistic, demonizing and personal attacks on the opposition
-- Will typically not try to answer opponents with better arguments, but silence them completely as hateful, intolerant, bigoted, misogynistic, homophobic, etc
-- Has a feminine flavor in contrast to the masculine flavor of modern discourse
-- Results in stale monologues and contexts that rarely produce strong thought, but rather tend to become echo chambers

-Differences between these competing modes often play out in today’s culture wars.
-Sensitivity-driven discourses tend to lack tolerance for difference and disagreement, and will thus manifest a herding effect.
-Dissenting voices can be excluded and opponents attacked, which means that proponents of the postmodern mode of discourse have a tendency to engage in workplace mobbing.
-In roughly half of academic mobbing cases is this distinction between modern and postmodern discourse relevant for analysis<ref>https://www.kwesthues.com/regiftedxmas12.html</ref>.

 ## Post-Truth